tombrereton/bordeaux/README.md

 ---
 ### Committing code to git and pushing to github

-If you have created new files, add them to the "staging area" with:
+If you have created new files, add them to the "staging area" (files we want to commit) with:

+("-A" means add all new files)
 ```
 git add -A
 ```

-Then commit them to your local git
+Then commit (ie save) them to your local git
 ```
 git commit -m "[some message decribing what youve done so far]"
 ```